 On the nth month of quarantine and getting tired of the daily activities of what has become the new same-old, same old?
 Last month, we shared some ideas of fun and productive things to do while hunkering down.
 If you haven’t seen the list yet, click here.

 Use quarantine time to get in shape and hone your dancing skills.
 If you’ve always wanted to learn new dance steps or perfect dance moves you already know, as they say, there’s no better time than the present.
-With the pluses of the comfort of your own home, no traffic, no worrying of looking sweating and awkward and no gym bags.
+With the of pluses having the comforts of your own home, no traffic, no worrying of looking sweaty and awkward, and no gym bags to lug around.

-For better health and fitness, setup or maintain a home workout routing.
+For better health and fitness, set up or maintain a home workout routine.
 You can find easy to learn workouts for beginners online.
-If you’re an advance exerciser, there are tons of challenging at home workouts with or without equipment as well.
-Youtube, Vimeo and other video streaming sites will be your workout buddy.
+If you’re an advanced exerciser, there are tons of challenging at-home workouts with or without equipment as well.
+Youtube, Vimeo, and other video streaming sites will be your workout buddy.
 If you’re just starting out, search for ‘low impact beginner workout’, low impact workouts are easy on the knees and ankle – no jumping.

 Take Online Courses

 Ever wanted to expand your views on any subject or sharpen existing skills?
-With everything being ushered by the modern age and nudged by the pandemic into going online, learning is in the forefront of being delivered digitally.
-Boost your resume, by taking online courses, below are some of the courses made available for free.
+With everything being ushered by the modern age and nudged by the pandemic into going online, learning is at the forefront of being delivered digitally.
+Boost your resume by taking online courses.
+Below are some of the courses made available for free.

 With the intent of helping quarantined folks have further ability to stay informed and productive in the world of imaging and optics, Japan-based Nikon corporation is offering free photography and videography online classes in English. https://www.nikonevents.com/us/live/nikon-school-online/